AMS SolutionsPosted April 10, 2026

 Several variables influence how much a medical billing company will charge your practice.
 Understanding these factors will help you compare quotes more effectively.

-Practice Specialty and Claim Complexity
+Your Practice’s Specialty and Complexity

 Specialties with complex coding requirements, such as oncology, cardiology, or orthopedic surgery, typically pay higher billing rates.
 These claims require more detailed documentation, multiple procedure codes, and additional follow-up with payers.
 Primary care and general practice claims tend to be more straightforward and less expensive to process.
 Ambulatory surgery centers face their own billing complexity, including separate facility fee coding, implant pass-through payments, and ASC-specific modifier rules.

-Monthly Claim Volume
+Your Monthly Claim Volume

 Higher claim volume generally means lower per-claim or percentage rates.
 Billing companies can achieve economies of scale with larger practices, which translates to better pricing.
 If your practice processes fewer than 200 claims per month, you may see rates at the higher end of the range.